 Assignment compatible argument types and parameters.

-Automatic conversions specified as part of the implementation of VIL types and artefacts, e.g., the implicit conversion of a String to a Path or a String to an Artifact.
+Automatic conversions specified as part of the implementation of VIL types and artifacts, e.g., the implicit conversion of a String to a Path or a String to an Artifact.
 If multiple conversion operations may support the required conversion, the most specific one with respect to the type hierarchy of the source type will be applied.
 Details on the type system and the available conversions will be discussed in Section 3.3.

 The operation types discussed in this section will be resolved according to the sequence below: